cs1666-krabs/cs1666_organization/management/Fourtnite.md

 	* Manager: Dan Li
 	* Goals:
 		1. Create a start menu
-		2. Add character sprite to scene and add movements that are appropriate for the game
+		2. Add character sprite to scene.
+Allow movements in up, down, left, and right directions with the approriate speed.
-		3. Allow scrolling of a static map
+		3. Allow scrolling in all directions of a non-generated map, 5000*3000px in size.
-                4. (Possibly) generate a static map as a proof of concept
+                4. (Possibly) generate a 5120*3072px (80*48 tiles)chunk and use as the map as a proof of concept
 2. 10/19 - 10/25
 	* Manager: Camryn Simons
 	* Goals: